olin/studentgovernment/README.md

 Re-ratified at a Town meeting on February 12th, 2020.

-Re-ratidied at a Town meeting on October 10th, 2024
+Re-ratified at a Town meeting on October 10th, 2024

 [Read it online](https://github.com/olin/studentgovernment/blob/master/constitution.md).